EdinGrech/letz-do-it/prod/README.md

 3\.
 Open a terminal and navigate to the project directory.

 4\.
+Run `chmod 777 letz-do-it/prod/php/images` (Recommended to change to php user permissions only)

+5\.
 Run the command `docker-compose up -d` to start the Docker containers in detached mode.

-5\.
+6\.
 Wait for the containers to be built and started.
 Once completed, the Let's-Do-It site should be accessible at the specified port.

 Note: Before running the project, ensure that the necessary configuration files and environment variables are correctly set up, including the MySQL database credentials.